zchoi22/Q-Learning/README.md

 What, if anything, is Q Learning often used for?
 (If you find any cool projects or research relating to Q Learning, feel free to link them to me!)
 Q Learning has been used in self-driving cars, natural language processing, learning applications in many different fields, and more. https://neptune.ai/blog/reinforcement-learning-applications

+Q Learning class created by Technobium: http://technobium.com/reinforcement-learning-q-learning-java/ To RUN:
+Run MazeGenerator class, and new maze will be generated in resources folder Run Q Learning